-Drawn from an archive of thousands of discarded negatives of children’s portraiture, surgical interventions complete the loss of identity, severing the sitter’s connection with the past, transporting these children to the present and future.
+Drawn from an archive of discarded negatives of children’s portraiture, surgical interventions complete the loss of identity severing the sitter’s connection with the past, transforming these to portraits of the present and future.

-A collaboration with developer and gravity reanimate exhausted portraits from decades past to form a new anonymous existence.
+A darkroom collaboration with developer and gravity, reanimate portraits from decades past to a new anonymous population.

-Photographic fact and speculation collide through a possible archive of Soviet cosmic imagery.
+Photographic fact and speculation collide through a found archive of cosmic imagery.